 ‘Mansfield Chronicle', 21 May 1915

 ‘Notts Free Press', 18 June 1915

 ‘Hucknall Dispatch', 8 July 1915

 ‘Hucknall Dispatch', 3 June 1915

-Article and images contributed by Jim Grundy
+Article by Jim Grundy

 There are two excellent videos on the WFA's Youtube channel featuring Spencer Jones